-As a consequence for NAVs serving relatively new sites that initially require minimal capital replacement compared to more mature sites, there is a prospect of a relatively large build-up of the cash in the short-term that should be notionally earmarked to pay for future capital replacement.
+As a consequence for NAVs serving relatively new sites that initially require minimal capital replacement compared to more mature sites, there is a prospect of a relatively large build-up of the cash in the short-term that should be notionally earmarked to pay for future capital replacement in the longer term.

-Our Bulk Supply Charges set out below are consistent with the approach set out above, and reflect the outcome of the consultation process we previously undertook (and published on our website).
+Our Bulk Supply Charges set out below are consistent with the annuity approach set out above and reflect the outcome of the consultation process we previously undertook (and published on our website).
 All new bulk supply agreements will be based on this approach.